jacobdensford/jacobdensford.com/generic-fantasy/index.md

 #### Modifying Tests

-You may use your class's main attribute(s) in a special way: you may spend 2 HP to increase a weak hit to a hit or a hit to a strong hit, 4 HP to turn a miss into a hit, or 6 HP to add an additional hit to your roll.
+You may use your class's main attribute(s) in a special way: you may spend 2 PP to increase a weak hit to a hit or a hit to a strong hit, 4 PP to turn a miss into a hit, or 6 PP to add an additional hit to your roll.

 #### Help